 Westminster supports students who want to take their education a step deeper and research the topics and subjects they are passionate about.
 Numerous campus offices support research grants, and you can also reach out to your program faculty to see if they have research projects you can participate in.
 At Westminster, your education knows no bounds.
 Ask intriguing questions, investigate something not many people have, or add to research that has been built on over many years—your curiosity is valued.

-Students who participate in undergraduate research also have the opportunity to present their work at the annual Undergraduate Conference, where students from all majors and schools present their projects.
+Students who participate in undergraduate research have the opportunity to present their work at the annual Westminster Student Showcase, where students from all majors and schools present their projects.